Bella5968/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script displays the content of the /etc/passwd file.
 ## 3-twofiles
 This script displays the content of both the /etc/passwd and /etc/hosts files.
+## 4-lastlines
+This script displays the last 10 lines of the /etc/passwd file.